 If you watered your Pothos a week ago, and the potting soil is still damp, it indicates a lack of evaporation.
 But that’s not the only explanation.

-Your plant not absorbing much water means it is not photosynthesizing, and so you have wet soil even after weeks!
+Your plant not absorbing much water means it is not photosynthesizing, so you have wet soil even after weeks!

 Lighting Conditions To See Healthy Growth in Pothos